 The best shore dives and snorkelling are Fly Point and Pipeline, both in the town of Port Stephens between Nelson Bay and Little Beach.

 But you’ll have to plan this activity at high tide because of the strong current.

 It’s heaven for those interested in macro, but that’s not all you get.
 You can also see wobbegong sharks, colossal sea hares and occasionally sea turtles.

 If you’re among the luckiest, you may even spot a dolphin.

 Divers can also join a boat trip to dive with grey nurse sharks, Port Jackson sharks or even seals near on the different islands nearby.

-You’ll find dive centres to organise your equipment or a guided tour in Nelson Bay.
+You’ll find dive centres to organise your equipment or a guided tour for scuba diving, making it perfect for the best things to do in Nelson Bay.

 If you’re more into wine than beer, you can also do a wine tasting at the same place, organised by the oldest vineyard of the region.
 And there’s a small vineyard a bit further up on the hill.

 - Location: 3443 Nelson Bay Rd, Bob’s Farm